sushantsinghss/sushantsinghss.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /

-subtitle: <a href='https://ou.edu/'>University of Oklahoma</a>.
+subtitle: <a href='https://ou.edu/'> University of Oklahoma</a>.
 660 Parrington Oval, Norman, OK 73019 U.S.A.

 profile:
   align: right